msmasnadi/OPGEEv4/docs/source/opgee-xml.rst

-For an elements to "match" a previously defined one, it must be in the position in the XML hierarchy where each element in the hierarchy of the new and old models have the same tag and attributes (attribute order is irrelevant).
+For an elements to "match" a previously defined one, it must be in the position in the XML hierarchy where each element in the hierarchy of the new and old models have the same tag and keyword (keyword order is irrelevant).

 An element is inserted into the XML in the position where a non-matching element first appears in the structure. **Give example**